viking-saver/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 ## Overview

-Microsoft Connected Cache (MCC) preview is a software-only caching solution that delivers Microsoft content within operator networks.
-MCC can be deployed to as many physical servers or VMs as needed and is managed from a cloud portal.
+Microsoft Connected Cache preview is a software-only caching solution that delivers Microsoft content within operator networks.
+Connected Cache can be deployed to as many physical servers or VMs as needed and is managed from a cloud portal.
 Microsoft cloud services handle routing of consumer devices to the cache server for content downloads.

 Microsoft Connected Cache is a hybrid application, in that it's a mix of on-premises and cloud resources.
 It's composed of a Docker-compatible Linux container deployed to your server and a cloud management portal.
 Microsoft chose Azure IoT Edge as a secure and reliable control plane.
 For more information on IoT Edge, see the [Appendix](#appendix).
 Even though your scenario isn't related to IoT, Azure IoT Edge is our secure Linux container deployment and management infrastructure.

-## How MCC works
+## How Connected Cache works

 :::image type="content" source="./images/mcc-isp-diagram.png" alt-text="Data flow diagram of how Microsoft Connected Cache works." lightbox="./images/mcc-isp-diagram.png":::

-The following steps describe how MCC is provisioned and used:
+The following steps describe how Connected Cache is provisioned and used:

-1. The Azure Management Portal is used to create and manage MCC nodes.
+1. The Azure Management Portal is used to create and manage Connected Cache nodes.

-1. A shell script is used to provision the server and deploy the MCC application.
+1. A shell script is used to provision the server and deploy the Connected Cache application.

-1. A combination of the Azure Management Portal and shell script is used to configure Microsoft Delivery Optimization Services to route traffic to the MCC server.
+1. A combination of the Azure Management Portal and shell script is used to configure Microsoft Delivery Optimization Services to route traffic to the Connected Cache server.

     - The publicly accessible IPv4 address of the server is configured on the portal.

-    - **Manual Routing:** Providing the CIDR blocks that represent the client IP address space, which should be routed to the MCC node.
+    - **Manual Routing:** Providing the CIDR blocks that represent the client IP address space, which should be routed to the Connected Cache node.

-    - **BGP Routing:** A shell script is used to initiate a peering session with a router in the operator network, and the operator initiates a session with the MCC node.
+    - **BGP Routing:** A shell script is used to initiate a peering session with a router in the operator network, and the operator initiates a session with the Connected Cache node.

         > [!NOTE]
         > Only IPv4 addresses are supported at this time.
 Entering IPv6 addresses will result in an error.

-1. Microsoft end-user devices (clients) periodically connect with Microsoft Delivery Optimization Services, and the services match the IP address of the client with the IP address of the corresponding MCC node.
+1. Microsoft end-user devices (clients) periodically connect with Microsoft Delivery Optimization Services, and the services match the IP address of the client with the IP address of the corresponding Connected Cache node.

-1. Microsoft clients make the range requests for content from the MCC node.
+1. Microsoft clients make the range requests for content from the Connected Cache node.

-1. An MCC node gets content from the CDN, seeds its local cache stored on disk, and delivers the content to the client.
+1. A Connected Cache node gets content from the CDN, seeds its local cache stored on disk, and delivers the content to the client.

 1. Subsequent requests from end-user devices for content will be served from cache.

-1. If the MCC node is unavailable, the client gets content from the CDN to ensure uninterrupted service for your subscribers.
+1. If the Connected Cache node is unavailable, the client gets content from the CDN to ensure uninterrupted service for your subscribers.

-## ISP requirements for MCC
+## ISP requirements for Connected Cache

 Microsoft Connected Cache for Internet Service Providers is now in Public Preview!
 To get started, visit  [Azure portal](https://www.portal.azure.com) to sign up for Microsoft Connected Cache for Internet Service Providers.
 Please see [Operator sign up and service onboarding for Microsoft Connected Cache](mcc-isp-signup.md) for more information on the requirements for sign up and onboarding.

 <!-- ### Azure subscription

-The MCC management portal is hosted within Azure.
+The Connected Cache management portal is hosted within Azure.
 It's used to create the Connected Cache Azure resource and IoT Hub resource.
 Both are *free* services.

 > [!NOTE]
 > If you request Exchange or Public peering in the future, business email addresses must be used to register ASNs.
 Microsoft doesn't accept Gmail or other non-business email addresses.

-Your Azure subscription ID is first used to provision MCC services and enable access to the preview.
-The MCC server requirement for an Azure subscription will cost you nothing.
+Your Azure subscription ID is first used to provision Connected Cache services and enable access to the preview.
+The Connected Cache server requirement for an Azure subscription will cost you nothing.
 If you don't have an Azure subscription already, you can create an Azure [Pay-As-You-Go](https://azure.microsoft.com/offers/ms-azr-0003p/) account, which requires a credit card for verification purposes.
 For more information, see the [Azure free account FAQ](https://azure.microsoft.com/free/free-account-faq/). *Don't submit a trial subscription* as you'll lose access to your Azure resources after the trial period ends.

 The resources used for the preview, and in the future when this product is ready for production, will be free to you - like other caching solutions.

-### Hardware to host the MCC
+### Hardware to host the Connected Cache

 This recommended configuration can egress at a rate of 9 Gbps with a 10 Gbps NIC.